korkutlab/imogimap/inst/shiny/about.md

 Under the "Results" tab you will see a synergy score, and three statistical assessment measures for each gene pair.
 A positive synergy score with both genes marked as "Expressed" means synergistic increase of IAP level in response to expression of both genes.
 Similarly a negative synergy score with both genes marked as "Expressed" means synergistic decrease of IAP level in response to expression of both genes.

+Sensitivity, R, measures the sensitivity of the observed synergy score to the exact data configuration.
+The more robust scores, therefore the least sensitive, have lower sensitivityR.

+Specificity p.value measures the probability of finding a score higher than the observed synergy score, by randomly pairing a gene from genome to any of onco/icp genes.
+A lower p.value indicates a more specific results.

 A color-coded graphical network of combinatorial associations is shown in the "Network" section.
 Red (Blue) edges represent synergistic up-regulation (down-regulation) of IAP.
-Dark red (Dark blue) vertices identify over-expression (inhibition) of ICP genes, and orange (blue) vertices identify over-expression (low expression) of input genes.
-A cutoff parameter is included to subset the list to those pairs with absolute value of synergy scores higher than the cutoff.
+Dark red (Dark blue) vertices identify over-expression (inhibition) of ICP genes, and orange (blue) vertices identify over-expression (low expression) of oncogenes.
+A solid black edge indicates an existing ligand-receptor interaction between two adjacent vertices.

+A cutoff parameter is included to subset the list to those pairs with absolute value of synergy scores higher than the cutoff quantile value.

 Choose a gene pair from the drop-down menu in the boxplot section to see boxplots of IAP values, stratified by gene expression levels.
-IAP and expression data are taken from the specified TCGA  disease cohort.

 For more information see  https://doi.org/10.1101/2021.10.06.462889